aiwizzard/aiwizzard/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on Machine Learning
+- 🔭 I’m currently working on Machine Learning.
+- 🌱 I’m currently learning Rust programming language.
 <!--
 **aiwizzard/aiwizzard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.